Racial Equity Audit Results

 |NTC Racial Ethnic Audit (PP)||Condensed Summary (PDF)||NTX Completed (Excel)|

-After you have reviewed the Audit results, either by reading or attending a Zoom conversation, we would appreciate your feedback with a anonymous six-question survey.
+After you have reviewed the Audit results, we would appreciate your feedback with a anonymous six-question survey.

 At Covenant Day 2020, Bishop Michael McKee cast a vision for a new initiative, the “Journey Toward Racial Justice.”
 This work will center on three particular focus areas: